Everything you love about nutty, earthy deli-style rye bread in the form of deliciously easy rye bagels.

 - Divide and shape.
 Use a kitchen scale to divide the dough into 8 equal pieces.
 On a clean, unfloured counter, shape each one into a ball: Stack any smaller pieces on top of the biggest piece.
 Gently flatten the dough, then tucking the edges up, flip the dough over and cup your hand around it in a claw shape.
 Keep your pinkie on the counter and move in tight circular motions to build tension on the top of the dough and smoosh the edges together underneath.
 If that doesn't work for you: Cup your hand around the dough and, with your pinkie on the counter, pull your hand straight toward your body.
 The dough will tighten up into an oval shape.
 Rotate 90° and repeat to pull the oval into a circle shape.

 - Rest.
-Cover the dough balls and let them rest 10-15 minutes.
+Cover the dough balls with a damp paper towel and let them rest 10 minutes.
 Rye flour is low in gluten so needs a bit of time for the seams on the bottom to close up.
 Depending on the temperature and humidity in your kitchen, you may need to let them rest an additional 5-10 minutes here.

 - Preheat the oven and water bath.
 While the bagels rest, preheat oven to 425°F. Fill a wide, straight-sided skillet with about 3" of water and bring to a low boil.
 Line a sheet pan with a silicone mat or parchment paper.